mpv-player/mpv/DOCS/interface-changes.rst

       pad must be connected either to another filter, or to a video/audio track or video/audio output).
 If they are disconnected at runtime, the stream will probably stall.
+    - deprecate the OpenGL cocoa backend, option choice --gpu-context=cocoa when used with --gpu-api=opengl (use --vo=opengl-cb)
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs